VVS1 vs. VVS2 Diamonds: Which One is Truly Flawless for Your Ring?

 Value

 In general, VVS1 diamonds are regarded as having a superior clarity grade than VVS2 diamonds.
-Due to its rarity, which has nearly imperceptible inclusions, this level of clarity often correlates to a higher market value.
+Due to its rarity, which has nearly invisible inclusions, this level of clarity often correlates to a higher market value.
 Considering the possibility of slightly more visible inclusions, VVS2 diamonds may be priced slightly less than VVS1 diamonds.

 Resale Potential